 At Nova, numeracy skills are carefully developed in all subjects where they are required.
 All students are keenly focused on improving numeracy skills and mathematical knowledge.
 Most obviously, the development of numeracy occurs through the mathematics curriculum.
-Fluency in the basics is encouraged through Timetables Rockstars and Numeracy Ninjas in years 7 - 9.

 Online Hegarty Maths home study reinforces the knowledge and skills taught in lessons and allows practice of mathematical skills.
 Numeracy skills are also developed in science and geography.
 The teachers of maths, science and geography work carefully to ensure there is alignment in how they teach mathematical ideas, ensuring a consistency in approaches that helps students recognise how numeracy skills are vital in many subjects and, by extension, in their lives beyond school.